-The domain geometry is a closed rectangular basin on the β -plane centred at $\sim 30^{\circ} N$ and rotated by 45°, 3180 km long, 2120 km wide and 4 km deep (Fig. 16.1).
+The domain geometry is a closed rectangular basin on the β -plane centred at \sim 30° N and rotated by 45°, 3180 km long, 2120 km wide and 4 km deep (Fig. 15.1).
 The domain is bounded by vertical walls and by a flat bottom.
 The configuration is meant to represent an idealized North Atlantic or North Pacific basin.
 The circulation is forced by analytical profiles of wind and buoyancy fluxes.
 The applied forcings vary seasonally in a sinusoidal manner between winter and summer extrema [Lévy et al. 2010].
-The wind stress is zonal and its curl changes sign at 22°N and 36°N. It forces a subpolar gyre in the north, a subtropical gyre in the wider part of the domain and a small recirculation gyre in the southern corner.
+The wind stress is zonal and its curl changes sign at 22° N and 36° N. It forces a subpolar gyre in the north, a subtropical gyre in the wider part of the domain and a small recirculation gyre in the southern corner.
 The net heat flux takes the form of a restoring toward a zonal apparent air temperature profile.
 A portion of the net heat flux which comes from the solar radiation is allowed to penetrate within the water column.
 The fresh water flux is also prescribed and varies zonally.
 It is determined such as, at each time step, the basin-integrated flux is zero.
 The basin is initialised at rest with vertical profiles of temperature and salinity uniformly applied to the whole domain.

-The GYRE configuration is set through the &namcfg namelist defined in the reference configuration $CONFIG/GYRE/EXPOO/namelist_cfg$.
-Its horizontal resolution (and thus the size of the domain) is determined by setting jp_cfg :
+The GYRE configuration is set like an analytical configuration, through $ln_read_cfg=true$ in namcfg namelist defined in the reference configuration $CONFIG/GYRE/EXPOO/namelist_cfg$.
+Its horizontal resolution (and thus the size of the domain) is determined by setting nn_GYRE in $namusr_def$:

 '''

-jpiglo = 30 \times jp\cfg + 2
+jpiglo = 30 \times nn\GYRE + 2

-jpjglo = 20 \times jp\cfg + 2
+jpiglo = 20 \times nn\GYRE + 2

 '''